erbsland-dev/fast-file-encryption/README.md

 ======================

-The *Fast File Encryption* is an open, very simple and well-designed file encryption solution for medium and large files (up to gigabytes).
+The *Fast File Encryption* is an open, very simple and well-designed file encryption solution for medium and large files (up to terabytes).
 It uses asymmetric RSA keys to encrypt and decrypt the files, in order to store the public key for encryption on the server, with no worries.

 Use Cases for the Design